1. Companies must meet certain requirements set out by the Chinese government in order to hire foreign employees.

 Both the WFOE and the JV are automatically qualified to hire local employees since both are considered to have “domestic” business status.

-On the other hand, an RO is not qualified to recruit employees “directly” since this is not a domestic entity but an overseas business incorporated in a jurisdiction outside China.
+On the other hand, an RO is not qualified to recruit local employees “directly” since this is not a domestic entity but an overseas business incorporated in a jurisdiction outside China.
 Instead, an RO will be able to hire employees through the services of a personnel seconding company in China.

 However, this would require the satisfaction of a series of complicated procedures and processes for the foreigner to be permitted to work in China.
 First and foremost, when recruiting foreigners, the qualified businesses entities must comply with the following relevant laws, rules, and regulations:

 It is close to impossible to immediately comply with these regulations without the assistance of a legal professional.
-However, the easiest and cost-effective route to take is via a PEO.
+However, the easiest and most cost-effective route to take is via a PEO.